The Back Story

 The HB11 fusion process is radically different from the previous focus of generating fusion via ‘thermal equilibrium’ – i.e. heating the fuels to tens of millions of degrees C to achieve ignition.
 The challenges of using this approach have led to fusion projects involving the biggest and most complex science experiments in the world (such as NIF and ITER), excessively large investments (tens of billions of dollars) and ever-expanding timelines.
 Yet they’ve never achieved Net Energy Gain.

 In contrast, the HB11 concept offers a simple alternative that does not require heating fuels to extreme temperatures.
 We therefore don’t encounter anywhere near the level of technical and engineering challenges faced by all other fusion approaches.
-As our process converts nuclear power directly into electricity, we don’t need the steam turbines and generators required for coal or conventional nuclear power plants, so our plants can be much smaller and there is no risk of reactor meltdown.
+As our concept converts nuclear power directly into electricity, we won’t need the steam turbines and generators required for coal or conventional nuclear power plants, so our plants can be much smaller and there is no risk of reactor meltdown.

 NO RADIOACTIVE WASTE